 ‘Anoushka’s powerful yet soothing voice keeps you subconsciously hanging onto her every word.’

-Background to Anoushka:
+Intro to Anoushka:

 Bearing in mind that it was Anoushka who I first heard on the Radio 2 coverage of BBC Introducing, it seems strange that there isn’t more out there about her already.
 However, it would appear that she is very much establishing herself within the London jazz scene and having released an EP back in 2011, is now embarking on a new album.
 Anoushka’s earlier tracks, in particular ‘Miracle’ demonstrate a real talent for writing and performing great, old fashioned style jazz music.
 This said, it is clear from her most recent offering that her musicality has come a long way from what was already a developed sound.
 Read on to find out more.